 Comparative Studies Major, Focus in Folklore (Formerly, Concentration in Folklore)

-Thank you for your patience as we make necessary updates - February 2024.)
+Thank you for your patience as CFS make necessary updates in coordination with Comparative Studies.

 For incoming majors, the Department of Comparative Studies no longer offers a set Concentration in Folklore; rather, the Department has implemented a new program in which students are encouraged to design a Core Area of Focus in consultation with their advisor.
-(For students who declared their major before 2024, the folklore concentration requirements can be found here.)
+(Students who declared their major before 2024 should review these folklore concentration requirements.)

 In this new program, the core area of focus could be Folklore for students interested in specializing in folklore.
 The list below is an overview of how students might design their major coursework to achieve a core area of focus in folklore studies; please visit the Department's requirements page for more detailed information.